 On 16th August 1819 in St Peter's Fields, Manchester, armed cavalry charged a peaceful crowd of around 60,000 people gathered to listen to anti-poverty and pro-democracy speakers.
-It is estimated that 18 were killed, and over 700 seriously injured.
+It is estimated that 18 were killed, and nearly 700 seriously injured.

 Jeremy was very supportive of the Campaign with this 'Procession' piece.

 Manchester City Council have committed to a new memorial to Peterloo, which will be part of the redevelopment of the St Peter's Square area.